yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

     - Deal with IO; A very minimal example
     - IO trick explained; the hidden detail I lacked to understand IO
     - Monads; incredible how we can generalize
-    - More on infinite tree; a discussion on infinite tree manipulation.
+    - More on infinite tree; a more math oriented discussion about infinite trees

  > Note: Each time you'll see a separator with a filename ending in `.lhs`, you could click the filename to get this file.
 If you save the file as `filename.lhs`, you can run it with